UB-Mannheim/eScriptorium_Dokumentation/Training-with-eScriptorium-EN.md

 Once the layout segmentation has finished, check the results.

 #### Step 4: Iterate
-If the evaluation of `step 3` produced unsatisfactory results, try iterating `steps 1-3`, i.e. create more training data fine-tune another segmentation model with this data.
+If the evaluation of `step 3` produced unsatisfactory results, try iterating `steps 1-3`, i.e. create more training data and fine-tune another segmentation model with this data.

 ## 4. Training from scratch in eScriptorium
 > **Note:** When training from scratch, you typically need a substantial amount of  training data to achieve acceptable accuracy.
 The more diverse the training data is, the better your model will generalize to a wide range of documents and typefonts. eScriptorium can reach its limits with such training, as usability and speed can suffer greatly when several thousand pages of training data have to be loaded into a single document.
 For training from scratch with a large amount of data, the training should therefore be carried out outside of eScriptorium via the CLI (an example can be found here: [Training German Handwriting](https://github.com/UB-Mannheim/kraken/wiki/Training-German-Handwriting#training-2023-05-12)).